 All the actions described will apply PSEA considerations.

-The Nutrition Sector will coordinate and liaise with the Education, Health, WASH and Protection Sectors to promote and incorporate nutrition considerations in their strategies through education, information provision and factoring in nutritional outcomes of refugees and migrants, while enhancing key actions (e.g. breastfeeding counselling, nutrition services engagement) including with CVA programmes.
+The Nutrition Sector will coordinate and liaise with the Education, Health, WASH and Protection Sectors to promote and incorporate nutrition considerations in and will be prioritized.
+Priority is also given to individuals and communities subject to double affectation.160